BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 # Compatibility
-In total 28 plugins have dedicated support for BetonQuest.
+**In total 28 plugins have dedicated support for BetonQuest.**

-BetonQuest can hook into other plugins to extend its functionality.
-Currently, 23 plugins are supported:
+BetonQuest hooks into other plugins by itself to extend its functionality.
+23 plugins are supported right now:
 Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, Magic, mcMMO, MMOLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, PlayerPoints, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit and WorldGuard.